Workers monitor the installation of a giant turbine runner during the construction of the Long Spruce Generating Station.

 Remember, magnets passing over a wire or coil of wire will push electrons causing them to jump between atoms.
 As the electrons jump they are transferring a charge to the next atom.
 As the next atom receives the charge its electron will jump.
 The magnets trigger a chain reaction which moves down the wire.
 The electric energy can travel down the wire because aluminum is a conductor.
 It is conducting the electricity.
 Manitoba Hydro has an extensive system of wires of varying sizes that conduct electricity throughout the province.
 But, that is only part of the answer.

-In Manitoba, nearly 80 per cent of our electricity is produced by hydroelectric generating stations on the Nelson River in northern Manitoba.
+In Manitoba, nearly 80% of our electricity is produced by hydroelectric generating stations on the Nelson River in northern Manitoba.
 So, Manitoba Hydro must transmit the electricity it generates about 900 km to southern Manitoba where most people live and work.

 But, electricity does not travel long distances easily.
 In fact, for many years the problems associated with transmitting electricity long distances prevented Manitoba Hydro from building stations on the Nelson River.